kirubakaran-dev/Learn-Java/Notes.md

  long  -64
  float -32
  double-64
+ boolean-1
+ char -
  7. Casting - convert a value from one type to another
  8. BigDecimal class for precise floating calculations. float & double are for general calculations not for precise
+ 9. String is not a primitive data type. it is a class.
+Strings are immutable. once created it cannot be changed.
+When altering , a new string is created.
+StringBuffer.